-The Reno/Sparks region is a major gaming and leisure destination with aggregate gaming revenues of approximately \$670 million (as reported by the Nevada State Gaming Control Board for the twelve months ended December 31, 2013).
+The Reno/Sparks region is a major gaming and leisure destination with aggregate gaming revenues of approximately \$690 million (as reported by the Nevada State Gaming Control Board for the twelve months ended December 31, 2015).

-Our revenues and operating income related to the Atlantis are principally dependent on the level of gaming activity at the Atlantis casino.
-Our predominant marketing goal is to utilize all of the Atlantis facilities to generate additional casino play.
+Our Atlantis revenues and operating income are principally dependent on the level of gaming activity at the Atlantis casino.
+Our predominant marketing goal is to utilize all of the Atlantis amenities to generate additional casino play.
 Our secondary goal is to maximize revenues from our hotel, food and beverage, spa, convention and meeting rooms, retail and other amenities.

-We believe the Atlantis' location south of downtown Reno, near the airport, near major freeway arteries and physically connected to the Reno-Sparks Convention Center makes the facility appealing to all three groups.
+We believe the Atlantis' location south of downtown Reno (near the airport, near major freeway arteries and physically connected to the Reno-Sparks Convention Center) makes the facility appealing to all three groups.